Bring the exotic flavors of the East to your table with these Asian-inspired recipes.

 bountiful main course salad made with colorful, crunchy vegetables in addition

 to shredded, cooked chicken, this recipe features a zesty dressing made with

-hoisin sauce and canola oil.
+hoisin sauce and canola oil and baked crisps made from wonton wrappers.
 It's an ideal dish to

 prepare for a warm-weather lunch or dinner.